-To make the tulips, I started by cutting off a few inches of the green plastic to expose the wire inside.
+To make the tulips, I started by cutting off a few inches of green plastic to expose the wire inside.
 I simply ran the scissors around the plastic until it broke off.
-Also, remove the leaves and save for later.

 Poke the wire all the way through the foam ball.
 You want to have a long enough wire to secure into the foam block when you put your planter together.

 poke flower stem through foam ball